 album titled Full Circle, due for release later this year on Eleven

-Street Entertainment, who also manage Mötley Crüe and Buckcherry.
+Tenth Street Entertainment, who also manages Mötley Crüe and Buckcherry.

 Nikki attends the Los Angeles premiere of the movie 300 at Grauman's